-Justice Chandrachud has been part of several constitution benches and landmark verdicts of the top court, including on matters related to the Ayodhya land dispute, right to privacy and adultery.
+Justice Chandrachud has been part of several constitutional benches and landmark verdicts of the top court, including on matters related to the Ayodhya land dispute, the right to privacy, and adultery.

-He was also a part of the benches which delivered path-breaking judgements on decriminalising same-sex relations after it partially struck down Section 377 of IPC, the Sabrimala issue and the validity of the Aadhaar Scheme.
+He was also a part of the benches which delivered path-breaking judgments on decriminalizing same-sex relations after it partially struck down Section 377 of the IPC, the Sabarimala issue, and the validity of the Aadhaar Scheme.

 Ans.
 CJI DY Chandrachud is 63 years old.

 Ans.
 CJI DY Chandrachud will retire as Chief Justice of India on 10th Nov 2024.